emilykmarsh/Compass_Real_Estate_Time_Series_Modeling/README.md

 ## For More Information

-The full analysis and process by which these conclusions were reached can be found in the Jupyter notebook or by reviewing the summary presentation.
+The full analysis and process by which these conclusions were reached can be found in the [Jupyter Notebook](Notebook.ipynb) or by reviewing the [summary presentation](Presentation.pdf).

 For additional questions, contact Emily Marsh: marshemily2@gmail.com